 After incubation for 72 h at 37°C at 5% or 10% CO2 dependent on the medium, cell plates were equilibrated to room temperature for one hour, CellTiterGlo reagent (Promega) was added and luminescence was measured an hour later using a luminometer.
-The IC50 was determined using the accepted.
+The IC50 was determined using the sigmoidal slope regression in the software GraphPad Prism 5.
+Synergy was determined using Bliss independence model.
+A variation of ± 0.1 was accepted.